wengefelda/Python_Toolbox_Final/README.md

  or GDB.
 Then the ClipTool clips, Venues_MultipleRingBuffer_5, to the RI_Boundary.
 The final tool, SplitbyAttributeTool, takes the previous output, Site_Buffer_clip, and splits the SHP file by their respective venues.

+ The Zip_file, FINAL_CHALLENGE_TOOLBOX, contains 2 folders.

+      The folder, Final_Challenge_Data, contains a GDB named, "Python_TB_Challenge.gdb", which contains the example data.

+      The folder, Toolbox_Challenge, contains the script and Python Toolbox.

  starter script was taken from
  http://desktop.arcgis.com/en/arcmap/10.3/analyze/creating-tools/a-quick-tour-of-python-toolboxes.htm